What I Learnt Teaching Agile Software Architecture

 Introduction and Goals

 Short description of the requirements, driving forces, extract (or abstract) of requirements.
 Top three (max five) quality goals for the architecture which have the highest priority for the major stakeholders.
-A table of important stakeholders with their expectation regarding architecture.
+A table of important stakeholders with their expectations regarding architecture.

 Agile defines the product vision, goals, and roadmap.
 Stakeholder management has a strong emphasis and is the responsibility of the product owner.